tytydraco/yessleep/out/Night_Stalker.md

 The only thing that stayed the same was those alien emerald eyes.

 I realized now what the thing had been staring for.
+Why it had been repeating my words.
 Why all it had done was silently stand and observe, until I’d gone trigger happy.
 Until I’d decided I had to defend my castle.

 I figured somewhere out there, maybe miles away, maybe in this neighborhood, there was the body of a youthful, weary young man with buzzed hair who had been planning on committing a robbery this evening.